AstraaDev/Fake-Verification-Bot/README.md

 ## Credits
-Many thanks to [RuslanUC](https://github.com/RuslanUC) for his [RemoteAuthClient](https://github.com/RuslanUC/RemoteAuthClient) project.
-Many thanks to [TurfuFrogy](https://github.com/TurfuFrogy) for developing the database part of the tool.
+Many thanks to [RuslanUC](https://github.com/RuslanUC) for [RemoteAuthClient](https://github.com/RuslanUC/RemoteAuthClient) and [TurfuFrogy](https://github.com/TurfuFrogy) for developing the database part of the tool.